avalyn-project/avalyn_assistant/README.md

 -
 - Requires a separate configuration section.

-{ The brackets are required for the initial configuration.
+{ These brackets are required for the initial configuration.

 	“token”: “Token_ID”,
 	“prefix”: “/”,